 Photography is a hobby for Sean, and he invests in it (with time, effort and money) as if it were his profession.
 He welcomes all comments and constructive criticisms;

+Sean, like most people, think travel is too complicated, too expensive, or too far out of their comfort zone.
 Sean’s first few trips showed that going places was neither costly or complicated.
-With each new destination, he saw differences in people, unique cultures and sights that have left a lasting memory in his life.
+With each new destination, he experienced the differences in people, the unique cultures, and destinations that have left a lasting memory in his life.

-“I’ve learned through travel that the world’s cultures, landscapes, and people are so much more than the 50-mile radius of where you grew up.
-Travel educates you about humanity as a whole. – Sean Brown
+“I’ve learned that the world is full of amazing culture, picturesque landscapes, and is so much more than the 50-mile radius of where you grew up.
+Travel educates and polishes you as a member of humanity.” – Sean Brown